schackartk/t-junction_model_replication/README.md

 ## Dependencies

-We provide two options for installing the dependencies of this project.
+We provide two options for installing the dependencies of this project, `conda` and `pip`.

 ### `conda`

-If you have conda installed, you can create a conda environment using the provided `environment.yml`, the following can be run:
+If you have conda installed, you can create a conda environment using the provided `environment.yml` by running:

 ```
 $ conda env create -f environment.yml -p ./env